Reviews You Can Rely On

 Grip Ergonomics and Material

 Each pole manufacturer seems to have a different grip design, meaning that some contour to the muscles of the hand better than others.
-The more expensive options generally have better grip ergonomics, but — we feel — are worth the cost.
+The more expensive options generally have better grip ergonomics, but — we feel — are well worth the cost.
 Over a long trip, hand comfort goes a long way.

 trekking poles - showing the several styles of grip shapes and materials used on...